xymox12/The-Evil-Within-Checksum-Scripts/README.md

 The PowerShell script was an experiment how well ChatGPT could convert the python script.
 It seems to have accomplished this rather well, but after a lot of backwards and forwards.

+I have also added a experimental script to show current death counts (and, as an extra bonus, what weapon you will be holding when you launch the game.)

 ## ImHex Editor